Jesse Bromwich: Melbourne Storm (2009–2022)

 After captaining the Kiwis at the 2016 Rugby League Four Nations tournament, Bromwich was named the New Zealand Rugby League's Kiwis player of the year for 2016.

 On 7 March 2017, Bromwich re-signed with the Melbourne club for a further three years to keep him at the club until the end of 2020.

 On 7 May 2017, Bromwich stood down as captain of the Kiwis and was suspended for two games after a cocaine scandal following the Kiwis thrashing to Australia in the final ANZAC test.
 On 8 May 2017, Bromwich was removed from the Kiwis World Cup squad for drunk and disorderly behaviour after the Anzac test.

 He played a part in the successful 2018 World Club Challenge team that played against Leeds at Melbourne.
 He was also part of the Melbourne team that played in the 2018 NRL Grand Final against the Sydney Roosters which ended in defeat.

 He played 27 games for Melbourne in the 2019 NRL season as the club finished as runaway Minor Premiers, however the club fell short of another grand final after capitulating against the Sydney Roosters in the preliminary final.

 He played 19 games for Melbourne in the 2020 NRL season including the club's 2020 NRL Grand Final victory over Penrith.

 Bromwich played a total of 24 games for Melbourne in the 2021 NRL season as the club won 19 matches in a row and claimed the Minor Premiership.
 He played in two finals matches including the preliminary final where Melbourne suffered a shock 10-6 loss against eventual premiers Penrith.

 On 21 January 2022, Dolphins (NRL) announced via Twitter that Bromwich will be joining them in 2023.

 Bromwich was restored as Kiwis captain for the 2022 mid-season test match against Tonga at Mt Smart Stadium.

+Dolphins (2023–2024)

+Bromwich signed with the Dolphins for the 2023 and 2024 seasons.
+In February 2023, he was named as the Dolphins inaugural team captain.
+However, he missed the Round 6 match due to a throat infection.
+Otherwise, Bromwich played his 300th NRL game in Round 5.

+In Round 9, Bromwich scored a try in the Dolphins 30-31 loss to the Canberra Raiders at McDonalds Park, Wagga Wagga.
+Due to a hamstring injury, he was ruled out of the round 10 match.
+Nevertheless, he ended up playing twenty-one games for the Dolphins in 2023.
+On 3 June 2024, it was announced that Bromwich would be ruled out for an indefinite period with a pectoral injury which he suffered during the clubs golden point extra-time loss against Canberra in round 13 of the 2024 NRL season.
+However, he returned in round 16.
+Bromwich retired from playing at the end of the season.